Investment opportunity is huge in the UK’s buy-to-let market

 Countrywide’s rental survey found that the average rent across the UK is now £965 per month.
 In London, this rises to an average of £1,712.
 A massive difference.
 No wonder more than 64,500 tenants left London in the last 12 months – the highest number since 2007.
 Most of these (78%) went to rent elsewhere.
 These people moved further afield, where rents are cheaper.
 In fact, on average, they moved 101 miles away.
 A commutable distance, by train.
 The trend is for tenants to move to the Midlands or the North.
 And now we can join those dots.

-Where is the rental market likely to be strongest?
+Where is the rental market likely to be strongest for tenant?

 The surveys and reports tell us that: